 24

-Welcome to the N.H.K. is an anime series adapted from the acclaimed Japanese novel by Tatsuhiko Takimoto.
+Welcome to the N.H.K. is a thought-provoking anime series based on the renowned Japanese novel by Tatsuhiko Takimoto.

 Slice of Life